Oregon’s High-Tech Employment Trends – What Is High Tech?January 4, 2022

-Like most sectors, high tech saw significant employment losses during the Great Recession.
-Employment peaked at 85,430 in July 2008 and began rapidly declining, reaching a trough of 71,829 in January 2010.
-From peak to trough, the industry shed 13,600 jobs or 16 percent of its workforce.
-In contrast, total employment across all industries during the same period declined by 9 percent.
-Fortunately, the industry has rebounded significantly since, and surpassed its pre-recession peak employment in mid-2014.
+High tech saw more significant employment losses during the Great Recession.
+Core high-tech employment peaked at 81,389 in July 2008 and began rapidly declining, reaching a trough of 71,024 in February 2010.
+From peak to trough, the industry shed more than 10,000 jobs – 13% of its workforce.
+In contrast, total employment across all industries during the same period declined by 9%.
+The industry has rebounded significantly since and surpassed its pre-recession peak employment in mid-2014.

 Industry Landscape and Demographics

-High tech accounts for 6 percent of all covered private-sector employment statewide.
-Across its 11 sub-sectors, employment varies greatly.
-One-third of employment is concentrated in semiconductor and electronic component manufacturing.
+Core high tech accounts for 5.5% of all covered private-sector employment statewide.
+Across its sub-sectors, employment varies greatly.
+Almost one-third of core high-tech employment in Oregon is in semiconductor and electronic component manufacturing.
 In fact, employment in this industry is over six times more concentrated in Oregon than it is nationally.
-Other major high-tech industries in Oregon include computer systems design, architectural and engineering services, and software publishers.
+Other large industries of employment include computer systems design, architectural and engineering services, and software publishers.

-High-tech firms are located all over the state, but the majority are found in our largest metropolitan areas: Portland, Eugene, and Bend.
-Tech firms also have a presence along the Oregon coast, the Interstate 5 corridor, and in northeastern Oregon near Interstate 84.
+The majority of high-tech firms in core industries are located in our largest metropolitan areas: Portland, Eugene, Bend, and Salem.
+Tech firms also have a presence along the Northwest Oregon coast and in Southern Oregon along the Interstate 5 corridor.

-In both Oregon and the United States overall, high-tech employment is disproportionally male.
-Males account for 70 percent of employment in high-tech, compared with 53 percent of employment across all industries.
+In both Oregon and the United States overall, core high-tech employment is disproportionally male.
+Males account for 70% of employment in high tech, compared with 53% of private employment across all industries.

 High Wages, High Educational Requirements

 At the industry level, average wages in high-tech are some of the highest in the state.
-In 2016, the industry’s average annual wage was more than $109,000.
-Across high-tech’s sub-sectors, wages vary greatly, from a high of more than $144,000 in semiconductor and electronic component manufacturing to $71,000 in communications equipment manufacturing.
-Compared with the statewide average annual average wage of $49,467, high-tech industries have high-wage jobs.
+In 2020, the average annual wage was more than $120,000 for core industries.
+Across high tech’s sub-sectors, wages vary greatly, from a high of more than $150,000 in semiconductor and electronic component manufacturing to $57,000 in pharmaceutical and medicine manufacturing.
+Nearly all high-tech industry sectors have higher wages than the statewide annual average wage of $59,927.

 A Promising Future

-The Oregon Employment Department forecasts the high-tech industry will grow by 20 percent between 2014 and 2024 (compared with 14 percent growth across all industries).
-The future is particularly promising for the computer systems design industry, with a projected growth rate of 40 percent.
-Regardless of the losses suffered during the last (and other) recessions, high-tech’s dominant presence will continue to enhance Oregon’s ability to compete and succeed, both locally and globally.
+While statewide employment projections are not available for all industries, the Oregon Employment Department forecasts that the five largest core high-tech industries will grow by 15% between 2020 and 2030 (compared with 12% growth across all industries).
+The future is particularly promising for the computer systems design and software publishing industries, with projected growth rates of 25% and 18%, respectively.
+Regardless of the losses suffered during the last (and other) recessions, high tech’s dominant presence will continue to enhance Oregon’s ability to compete and succeed, both locally and globally.